Spinach Pesto

 A glass jug full of spinach pesto over a white background surrounded of spinach, garlic and pine nuts.

-We live for pesto in our house, any and all versions.
-But the recipe that I am sharing with you today is one of my favorite pesto recipes.
+We love pesto in our house, any version.
+It’s ultra-flavorful, aromatic, and versatile enough to go with just about anything.
+The recipe that I am re-sharing with you today is one of my favorite pesto recipes.

 I LOVE how the earthy spinach pairs perfectly with the nutty pine nuts and the sharpness of the Parmesan.
-It’s just so super simple but packs so much flavor.
+It’s straightforward yet packed with so much flavor.

 With just a handful of ingredients and a few minutes of prep time, you can whip up a batch of this bright green sauce in no time.

-Simply toss fresh spinach, basil, garlic, pine nuts, Parmesan cheese, olive oil, and a pinch of salt into a food processor, and blend until smooth.
+The recipe is super simple: toss fresh spinach, basil, garlic, pine nuts, Parmesan cheese, olive oil, and a pinch of salt in a food processor and blend until smooth.
 That’s it.

-The end result?
-A vibrant, flavorful spinach pesto that’s perfect for pasta, pizza, sandwiches, salads.
+The result?
+A vibrant, flavorful spinach pesto perfect for pasta, pizza, sandwiches, and salads.
 You can even use it as a spread for toast or crackers.

-Here is everything you need to know to make a fabulous spinach pesto recipe and enjoy all the green goodness it has to offer!
+Here is everything you need to know to make a fabulous spinach pesto recipe and enjoy all the green goodness it offers!

 List of the ingredients